elegant-scipy/elegant-scipy/preface.md

 >
 > -- http://www.scipy.org/

-ScPy is a collection of Python packages.
+SciPy is a collection of Python packages.
 In Elegant SciPy we will see many of the main players in the SciPy ecosystem, such as:

 * **NumPy**
 provides efficient support for numerical computation, including linear algebra, random numbers, and Fourier transforms.